James H. Slater

-James Harvey Slater (December 28, 1826 – January 28, 1899) was a United States representative and Senator from Oregon.
+James Harvey Slater (December 28, 1826 – January 28, 1899) was a 19th-century American lawyer and politician who served as both a United States representative and Senator from Oregon.
 An Illinois native, Slater also served in the Oregon Territory's Legislature, then later the Oregon State Legislature, and was the owner of the Corvallis Union newspaper.

 Early life

-Born near Springfield, Illinois, in Sangamon County, Slater attended the local schools.
+Born near Springfield, Illinois, Sangamon County, Slater attended the local schools.
 In 1849 he moved to California in before settling in Corvallis, Oregon Territory in 1850.
 There Slater studied law and was admitted to the bar in 1854.